Double fast algorithm for solving time-space fractional diffusion problems with spectral fractional Laplacian: Implementation and analysis of full discrete scheme

-Though the proposed fast finite element scheme is based on bilinear interpolation, the following discussions can also be extended to high order interpolation.
-Therefore, we first study the error analysis of full discrete scheme in FEM, and it is also valid when $k\in \mathbb{N}^{+}$ and $k\geq2$.
+Though the proposed fast finite element scheme is based on the linear interpolation, the following discussions can also be extended to high order polynomial interpolation.
+Next, we primarily study the finite element error analysis of full discrete scheme, but it is also valid when $r\in \mathbb{N}^{+}$ and $r\geq 1$. \begin{lemma} Let $(-\Delta_{h}+\gamma \mathbb{I})^{s}=\pi_{h}^{-1} (M^{-1}S+\gamma I)^{s} \pi_{h}$ denote discrete spectral fractional Laplacian operator.
+Then the following estimation holds: